Case Study — Kyrah AI

 System Design

 This architecture emerged through iterative failure analysis — each layer added in direct response to a failure mode we identified in real usage.
+This required aligning engineering and product around explicit system behavior rather than relying on model outputs alone.

 System Architecture — Kyrah AI